-Not far from the Mediterranean coast, this silent volcano quickly rises up to 1738 meters (5702 ft).
+This silent volcano quickly rises up to 1738 meters (5702 ft).
 Its slopes are rich in minerals and water, and they extend into woodlands, pastures and farmland for chestnuts, cereals, fruit and vegetables, olives and grapevines.

 Once, from around 900 BCE, Mount Amiata stood at the heart of the early Etruscan settlements.
-The mountain was then venerated as the seat of Tinia, the highest figure in Etruscan mythology, an equivalent to the Roman Jupiter and the Greek Zeus.
+The mountain was then venerated as the seat of Tinia, the highest figure in Etruscan mythology and an equivalent to the Roman Jupiter and the Greek Zeus.
 Later, it was considered the domain of Vertumno, a minor Roman god of seasons, change and plant growth, a sort of Bacchus of his own kind, also called ..
 Tuniatus !